Landing Vehicle, Tracked: Design developments in the Pacific

-Bougainville
+Bougainville, Marshall Islands and Saipan

 In November 1943, US Marines landed on the island of Bougainville.
 29 LVTs were landed on the first day, with a total of 124 LVTs operating with the Marines during the landing.

-Marshall Islands

 In the campaign for the Marshall Islands, the full range of the LVT models became available, including armed Amtrac LVTs based on the proven LVT-2 with a tank gun turret.
 This provided close-in firepower as the cargo LVTs neared the beach.
 The combination of armoured cargo LVT-2 and the armed LVT(A)-1 together helped to capture the Marshalls far ahead of schedule.

-Saipan

 Saipan saw the massive use of the LVTs by the USMC with six battalions of cargo LVT, including the new ramped LVT-4, and two battalions of armored Amtracs, employing the new LVT(A)-4 with a 75 mm howitzer.

-Tinian
+Tinian and Peleliu

 At Tinian a field variant of the LVT-2 was created by the Seabees of the 3rd Battalion 18th Marines and 3rd Battalion 20th Marines.
 V Amphibious Corps chose beaches abutted by coral embankments up to 15 feet.
 The Japanese thought the embankments made the beaches unsuitable for a landing.
 The CB engineers constructed detachable ramps mounted on LVTs to make such an assault possible.
 Salvaging iron beams from the damaged sugar factory on Saipan they fabricated 10 assault vehicles.
 Their commander, General Harry Schmidt, was skeptical and ordered a vehicle go up and down a ramp 100 times before approving their use in combat.
 The Tinian assault was a success.
 The defenders were quickly overwhelmed compromising the remainder of the defenses.
 The Seabees named their LVTs "doodlebugs".

-Peleliu

 From the Peleliu campaign on, a number of LVTs were fitted with a flamethrower for use against fortifications.
 The LVT was usually flanked by a pair of gun tanks for protection.
 A number of LVTs were converted to armored ambulances carrying a doctor and three corpsmen.
 LVTs were also employed as guide boats for tanks unloading onto submerged reefs.